laravel/docs/precognition.md

 With the Laravel Precognition package installed and registered, you can now create a form object using Precognition's `$form` "magic", providing the HTTP method (`post`), the target URL (`/users`), and the initial form data.

-To enable live validation, you should bind the form's data to it's relevant input and then listen to each input's `change` event.
+To enable live validation, you should bind the form's data to its relevant input and then listen to each input's `change` event.
 In the `change` event handler, you should invoke the form's `validate` method, providing the input's name:

 ```html
 <form x-data="{